 Saute your chopped onion until it’s soft.
 Add in the flour to your butter mixture and make a roux (Here is a great tutorial on on how to make a roux).
 Add the chicken broth to the butter mixture and stir until smooth.

-Add the chilies, garlic, salt, and cumin and simmer for 10-15 minutes.
+Add the chiles, garlic, salt, and cumin and simmer for 10-15 minutes.

-Serve with tortillas, smothered burritos, green chili french fries…whatever you prefer!
+Serve with tortillas, smothered burritos, green chile french fries…whatever you prefer!

 - Pay attention to the green chiles you use.
 Depending on their access to water during their growing time, green chiles can range in spiciness.
 If the level of hotness isn’t listed with the green chiles when you buy them, I would advise taking a little taste test of the pepper.
 This will help you gauge the heat level of your sauce.